Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 If you’re a catering contractor running catering facilities on someone else’s premises as a principal, you must account for VAT on:

-- sales of other standard-rated items of food
+- sales of other standard-rated items of food and drink

 - your fee to the owner of the catering facility